slieb74/nyc-subways-impact-rental-prices/README.md

 * Due to time constraints, we had to limit the scope of our project to Manhattan and Brooklyn, but in the future, I would love to explore both the Bronx and Queens as well
 * Would like to predict how the upcoming L Train shutdown will affect rental prices in Williamsburg
 * Add Citibike data to our project and measure the impact dock openings have had on rental prices
+* Make the maps interactive so that when the user hovers over an apartment, it sees the rental price, address, and neighborhood median price